xsuite/xsuite/docs/twiss.rst

 =====

-Xtrack provides a twiss method associated to the line that can be used to obtain the twiss parameters and other quantities like tunes, chromaticities, slip factor, etc. This is illustrated in the following example.
+Xtrack provides a twiss method associated to the line that can be used to obtain the lattice functions and other quantities like tunes, chromaticities, slip factor, etc. This is illustrated in the following examples.
 For a complete description of all available options and output quantities, please refer to the :meth:`xtrack.Line.twiss` method documentation.